PhD Candidate in Information, University of Michigan

 |Jan 7, 2022||Article accepted to CSCW 2022!
 Preprint: Attitudes and Folk Theories of Data Subjects on Transparency and Accuracy in Emotion Recognition|

-|Jul 27, 2021||New paper published in the CSCW Journal!
-Pre-Print: Future protest made risky: Examining social media based civil unrest prediction research and products|
+|Jul 27, 2021||Paper published in the CSCW Journal!
+Preprint: Future protest made risky: Examining social media based civil unrest prediction research and products|

-|Oct 5, 2020||I will present on my research into protest prediction based on social media data at AoIR 2020.
+|Oct 5, 2020||Presentation at AoIR 2020 on my research on protest prediction tools that use social media data.
 Extended Abstract available here.|

-|Feb 21, 2020||New article available: Algorithmic profiling of job seekers in Austria: how austerity politics are made effective|
+|Feb 21, 2020||Article published in Frontiers in Big Data: Algorithmic profiling of job seekers in Austria: how austerity politics are made effective|